web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - Opensource, so your techy friend can see we are not lying.
 It really isn't complicated imo.
 - To be 100% sure read code
 - But it does not take an expert to understand that an application that you download, run locally and keeps all data locally is 1000x more private than a webapp
-- We have been brainwashed to calling webapps, as ""apps"" now.
+- We have been brainwashed to calling webapps, as "apps" now.

 _Observations_:
 -